JoeCastle/WebAppProj/README.md

 # WebAppProj

-This repository contains the codebase for my university final year project.
+This repository contains the codebase for my university final year project which served as a key component of my dissertation.
+The primary focus of this project was to design and implement a web application with a strong emphasis on accessibility.

+For my dissertation, I explored the critical role of accessibility in web applications, aiming to create an inclusive user experience for individuals with diverse abilities.
+The project aligns with the principles of universal design, ensuring that the application is usable by people of all abilities and disabilities.

 ## Project Setup